calyxir/calyx/docs/frontends/queues.md

 It uses a counter `i` and instantiates, in turn, a binary heap that accepts 64-bit ranks and 32-bit values.
 - To push a pair `(r, v)` into `stable_binheap`, we craft a new 64-bit rank that incorporates the counter `i` (specifically, we compute `r << 32 + i`), and we push `v` into our underlying binary heap with this new 64-bit rank.
 We also increment the counter `i`.
 - To pop `stable_binheap`, we pop the underlying binary heap.
-- To peek `stable_binheap`, we peek the underlying binary heap.

 The source code is available in [`stable_binheap.py`][stable_binheap.py].